 Old Santee Canal Park's 195 acres commemorate the rich history and habitat of Berkeley County.
 Four miles of boardwalks meander through the quiet backwaters of Biggin Creek and its surrounding swamp offering quiet glimpses of the flora and fauna.
 A three-mile paddle trail immerses you in a cypress swamp where alligators, wood ducks, turtles and ospreys flourish amid a thriving community of southern shield ferns and other native vegetation.

-The park offers canoe and picnic-shelter rentals as well as audio tours and scavenger hunts.
-Because of its ample green space, the Old Santee Canal Park is also host to special community events throughout the year, including Celebrate The Season, Shuckin' in the Park Oyster Festival, Pickin' in the Park Bluegrass Festival, and an annual 4th of July celebration.
+The park offers canoe and picnic-shelter rentals as well as fishing off our floating dock on the Cooper River.
+Because of its ample green space and natural beauty, Old Santee Canal Park also hosts many community events throughout the year, including Celebrate The Season, Shuckin' in the Park Oyster Festival, Discovery Days Festival and a wide array of educational public programs.”

 Located within the Old Santee Canal Park, the Berkeley County Museum and Heritage Center tells the story of 12,000-year story of the region.
 Exhibits and artifacts focus on Brig.
 Gen. Francis Marion (the Swamp Fox), American Indians, Colonial life, the Civil War, early medicine, rural electrification, early education and the Francis Marion National Forest.

 Gifts, books, prints, jewelry and other items are available for purchase at the museum's Heritage Shoppe.
 Museum hours are Tuesday through Saturday from 9 a.m. to 4:30 p.m. and Sundays from 1 to 4:30 p.m.
-The museum is closed on Mondays (except by special arrangement) and on major holidays.
+The museum is closed on major holidays.